mcvm-launcher/mcvm/docs/Configuring.md

 - `use_default_features` (Optional): Whether or not to use the default features of this package. `true` by default.
 - `permissions` (Optional): The amount of control you would like to give this package.
 Can be `"restricted"`, `"standard"`, or `"elevated"`.
 Packages you do not trust should be given the `"restricted"` level.
 Packages that you trust and want to provide access to special commands for can be given `"elevated"`.
 Defaults to `"standard"`.
 - `stability` (Optional): Specify whether you want this package to use development versions of addons or not.
 Defaults to using the `package_stability` setting from the profile.
+- `worlds` (Optional): A list of worlds to only apply addons like datapacks to.
+If left empty (the default), will apply to all worlds in the instance.

 ## Preferences